CodeSammich/stuy-books/README.md

 (incorporate time stamps for each listing into database)
 - Historical archive for site managers (oversight of all transactions)
 - (in 'Past Transactions') add the person/user who you had transaction with

 - Rating (stars) system for sellers
+  - profile pages for users to see other users / rate
+  - link in email to rate the transaction/user
+  - Individual ratings listed on book pages
+  - instanced profile pages for other users (to see another user's transactions, etc.)
+  - search engine for users and books + filters
+    - filter by highest rated, lowest rated, users, etc.

 ### Dev-log

 ##### 6/09/2016